jcoliz/yofi/YoFi.AspNet/Core/Reports/README.md

 Mainly ReportBuilder is concerned with creating a Report based on what's specified in the ReportDefintion, using QueryBuilder to do the heavy lifting.

+- Implements IReportEngine
 - Contains a QueryBuilder
 - Contains ReportDefinitions
 - Produces a Report
 - Consumes an IDataContext (passes it immediately to QueryBuilder)

+## ReportParameters

+Parameters used to build a report at one moment in time.
+Data only class

+- Refers to ReportDefinition by ID

 ## ReportDefinition